SodiumZH/NFF-Girls/wiki/gameplay-en.md

 ### Respawner

-An item dropped on befriended mob die to respawn the mob.
-Only owner can pick up and use it to respawn.
+~~An item dropped on befriended mob die to respawn the mob.
+Only owner can pick up and use it to respawn.~~  (Removal: 0.1.15)

+An item generated on befriended mob die to respawn the mob.
+It will automatically given to the owner.(0.x.15)

 The dropped respawner item entities are invulnerable (except to creative player or /kill), and don't expire.
 If it drops into the void, it will be lifted up and find a solid ground to place.
 If there's no solid ground, it will get floating.